Obo-Tutor/obotutor-backend-fastapi/readme.txt

 python -m venv env
 env/Scripts/activate

+3.Create a .env file inside the directory you're working with and add GOOGLE_API_KEY ="Your_API_key" inside it

-2. Then add dependencies
+4. Then add dependencies

 pip install -r requirements.txt

-3.  run server
+5.  run server

 uvicorn model:app --reload

-4. do to the swagger window
+6. do to the swagger window

 type on browser